tirth1356/coastal_alert_system_4stack/README.md

-This is the official submission of team 4Stack for HACKOUT'25 organised by Dhirubhai Ambani University (formerly DAIICT) The challenge track was coast warning system with dashboard, interactive map and notification system The team members were
+This is the official submission of team 4Stack for HACKOUT'25 organised by Dhirubhai Ambani University (formerly DAIICT) \n The challenge track was coast warning system with dashboard, interactive map and notification system \n The team members were
 Tirth Patel
 Divy Mevada